EDB-Accelerator/LENA-coder/README.md

 ```bash
 brew install portaudio
 ```
+### Additional Setup for Windows10/11 Users

-If you're using Windows, you might need to install `ffmpeg` using Homebrew.
+If you're using Windows10/11, you might need to install `ffmpeg` using Homebrew.
 ```bash
 pip install ffmpeg-downloader
 ```